macros4outlook/quotefixmacro/README.md

 ### Import macros

 1. Extract the downloaded zip-file
 2. In Outlook's VBA editor (<kbd>Alt</kbd>+<kbd>F11</kbd> or "Tools > Macro > Visual Basic-Editor"), import `QuoteFixMacro.bas` by right-clicking on "Modules" and selecting "Import...".
 3. If you don't want to get a security warning when you use the macros, go to "Tools > Macro > Security" and disable the security check.
 A better solution is to sign the macro.
 See "Signing a Macro" below.

-Pro tip: In case you want to try out the current "random signature generation", import `RandomSignture.bas`.
+Pro tip: In case you want to try out the current "random signature generation", import `RandomSignature.bas`.
 The `QuoteFixWithPAR.bas` is not ready for testing yet. - You can easily import all files at once by dragging them from the Explorer into the VBA editor and dropping them onto the project tree.

 ### Assign macros to buttons